helgihaf/DnDSurvival/README.md

 # Saving throw
 Saving throws are not voluntary.
 The player must perform the saving throw because something happened, for example, she was hit by a poisonous dart.

-d20 + (ability modifier appropriate for saving throw)
+d20 + (ability modifier appropriate for saving throw) + (proficiency bonus if proficient with saving throw)

 Compare result against DC.
 If total >= DC the save succeds, otherwise it fails.